Abuelhawa v. United States: Court of Appeals decision

 The Court of Appeals heard Abuelhawa's appeal and held oral arguments on March 19, 2008, and released its opinion on April 25, 2008.
 In a unanimous decision the Court held that § 843(b) does criminalize the facilitation of drug distributions for simple personal use.
 Interestingly, the appeal has no substantial discussion as to the issue which will eventually be taken up by the Supreme Court, with the only mention being that, "there is no dispute that Abuelhawa used a communication facility (a cell phone) to arrange the drug transactions".

 Abuelhawa then further appealed this decision to the Supreme Court.

 Supreme Court decision

-The Supreme Court granted certiorari, and held oral arguments on March 4, 2009, and released its opinion on May 26, 2009.
-In a unanimous opinion delivered by Justice Souter, the Court sided with Abuelhawa and reversed his conviction, and reasoned that the government's interpretation of "facilitate" exposed a first-time buyer using a phone "to punishment 12 times more severe than a purchase by a recidivist offender and 8 times more severe than the unauthorized possession of a drug used by rapists," and was clearly not in line with Congress's intent, since it conflicted with the classification of the drug sale itself as a misdemeanor.
+The Supreme Court granted certiorari and held oral arguments on March 4, 2009.
+Its opinion was released on May 26, 2009.
+In a unanimous opinion delivered by Justice Souter, the Court sided with Abuelhawa and reversed his conviction.
+The Court reasoned that the government's interpretation of "facilitate" exposed a first-time buyer using a phone "to punishment 12 times more severe than a purchase by a recidivist offender and 8 times more severe than the unauthorized possession of a drug used by rapists."
+Such a results was clearly not in line with Congress's intent, the Court concluded, because it conflicted with the classification of the drug sale itself as a misdemeanor.

-The Court's decision reversed the Fourth Circuit's decision, and remanded the case for further proceedings.
+The Court's decision reversed the Fourth Circuit's decision and remanded the case for further proceedings.